sgript/CM2301/README.md

 Current aims:
 - Get video output from facial detection without facial detection boxes
 - Split video into frames, use frame for facial recognition
-- Start admin panel => Connect to sql database, be able to upload pictures to database
+- Start admin panel => Connect to sql database, be able to upload pictures to database (these later will be scanned photos of face)